Espresso shots are used as the basis for many other drinks including Americano, Cappuccino and Latte. Some prefer a double shot.

 Overall, making great espresso shots does take some work to master with each machine, but the work is worth it to be able to make amazing tasting drinks at home!

-There are also different types of espresso shots, such as ristretto and long shots – see our articles on Corto, Revvivare, Lungo, Cortissimo and Ristretto.
-For ristretto shots, the water amount of water that is pumped into the coffee is less than a normal espresso shot.
-This gives a sweeter and less bitter flavor.
-Long shots are shots that have had a lot of extra water pumped through the grounds, and will extract pretty much all the flavor and caffeine out of the grinds.
+For Ristretto shots, the water amount of water that is pumped into the coffee is less than a normal espresso shot.
+This gives a sweeter and less bitter flavour.
+Long shots are shots that have had a lot of extra water pumped through the grounds, and will extract pretty much all the flavour and caffeine out of the grinds.
 Long shots are a good way to get the absolute most out of the coffee, but they are somewhat bitter.

 Serve: In a small cup and gulp down in one go, or use as the basis for other drinks adding hot water and or foamed warm milk.